Creating an intuitive AI powered ticker analysis

 This project was part of RAFA's V1 public release, following multiple alpha and beta stages.
 The new version had a strong impact on user engagement, with increases in both downloads and time spent in the app.

-We tracked basic interaction data to understand early usage patterns, and the Ticker Analysis page quickly became the most visited feature.
-Around 80% of users’ on-screen time was spent there.
-These early results led to the next challenge: measuring specific in-page interactions and analyzing how users engaged with AI-driven conversations to uncover patterns in their investment behavior.
+These early results validated the design direction and led to the next challenge: measuring specific in-page interactions and analyzing how users engaged with AI-driven conversations to uncover patterns in their investment behavior and keep improving the experience.